 - do not pay enough foreign income tax on unearned foreign income, which is still subject to US taxation (i.e. capital gains on foreign property sold)

-How to file, pay and ask for support from the IRS from overseas
+How to File, Pay and Ask for Support from the IRS

-Americans abroad are encouraged to electronically file either through our expat tax software, or a US Expat tax firm that supports this service.
-Otherwise, the address to send US tax return (without a check) from abroad is:
+Americans abroad are encouraged to electronically file either through our US expat taxes software, or a US Expat tax firm that supports this service.
+Otherwise, the address to send US tax return from abroad (without a check) is:

 Department of the Treasury